Critical Bases

 Placement Levels

-• A student placing into 101 must complete this course and 102 to satisfy the modern language requirement.
+• A student placing into 101 must complete this course to satisfy the modern language requirement.

 • A student placing into 102 must complete this course to satisfy the modern language requirement.
-This course is a prerequisite for 200-level courses, which count towards the language major or minor.
+102 counts toward the language major and is a prerequisite for 200-level courses, which count towards the language major or minor.

 Minimum grade to satisfy this requirement: D-.